TheNewStyles/calculator-web-app/README.md

 # javascript_calculator
-I built this as a freecodecamp project.
+I built this as a freecodecamp project it still has a few bugs with chaining operations.
 The requirments are listed below.
 I convert the string into Reverse Polish Notaton (postfix) by using the Shunting-yard algorithm and then evaluate the string.

 Build a JavaScript Calculator